static-dev/axis/readme.md

 Axis is a large and robust css utility library built on top of [stylus](https://github.com/stylus/stylus).

-> **Note:** This project is in early development, and versioning is a little different.
-[Read this](http://markup.im/#q4_cRZ1Q) for more details.
-Axis will not go to v1.0 until stylus has done so.

 ### Installation

 You can install axis through npm, as such: